Eagle Rock Duplex

 Eagle Rock is an eclectic neighborhood northeast of Downtown Los Angeles, located between the cities of Glendale and Pasadena, abutting the San Rafael Hills.
 Eagle Rock is named after a large rock whose shadow resembles an eagle with its wings outstretched.

-Inspired by Horatio West Court in Santa Monica (Irving Gill Architect, 1919), the massing blends in with single family homes in the neighborhood while maintaining distinct sidewalk accessible entrances to the units.
+Inspired by Horatio West Court in Santa Monica (Irving Gill Architect, 1919), the massing blends in with single family homes in the neighborhood while maintaining distinct sidewalk accessible entrances to the separate units.
 2 interlocking L-shaped units combine to create a central courtyard void for light + air.
 Strategically designed, the elevations and entrance configurations of this 2000 SF live-work duplex allow for a cohesive architectural composition when 2 duplexes are mirrored along a central exterior circulation spine, resulting in a unified 4 unit configuration on a typical 50’x150’ lot.
 Due to the home’s siting on a quiet and secure cul-de-sac, street parking (uncommon in LA) is proposed to free up square footage on the lot for domestic habitation.

 Inspired by Le Corbusier, Luis Barragán and Jorge Pardo, the interaction of color, together with the Southern California light, shape the identity of each duplex unit and adds character to the interior spaces.